-You should have received a zip archive named "CFDEMcoupling-<PACKAGE>-<VERSION>" containing CF-DEM®coupling, with PACKAGE being the package name and VERSION the version number.
-In the following examples we will assume usage of the Basic package.
+You should have received a zip archive named "CFDEMcoupling-Premium-6.4.0" containing CFDEM®coupling.
 Perform the following to install CFDEMcoupling:

 • Unzip the archive into the folder \$HOME/DCS-Computing.

 Note: Do not unzip the zip archive in Windows directly, but do this under Linux or from within the WSL.
 Since the Windows file system is not case sensitive, unzipping the archive directly in Windows may lead to missing files and, consequently, errors during compilation.